-The project is in Catamarca Province, one of three provinces in the north of Argentina that host globally significant resources of lithium, hosted in brine beneath Salars.
+The San Jorge Project is in Catamarca Province, one of three provinces in the north of Argentina that contain globally significant resources of lithium, hosted in brine beneath salars.
 Extraction of lithium from brine has a lower overall carbon-footprint than from hard rock operations and is a key source of lithium for the electrical revolution, with electrification of transportation and development of large-scale battery storage to accompany renewable energy generation.